openshift/ci-docs/content/en/docs/internals/testing.md

 Before that, the question in everyone's mind should be answered: why is it called `ci-operator`?
-This is mostly for historical reasons: it is not actually an operator but a regular program that is executed inside a `Pod` and terminates as soon as it is done processing a single CI job.
-There is a long-term goal of making it honor its name (see [this Jira issue][DPTP-32] --- double digits!).
+This is mostly for historical reasons: it is not actually a [Kubernetes operator][kubernetes_operators] that acts as controllers of a custom resource but a regular program that is executed inside a `Pod` and terminates as soon as it is done processing a single CI job.
+There is a long-term goal of making it honor its name (see [DPTP-32][DPTP-32] --- double digits!).

 ## First encounter

 The first step is to obtain a copy of the `ci-operator` binary.
-The easiest and quickest method is via the container image used by CI jobs:
+The easiest and quickest method is via the container image `registry.ci.openshift.org/ci/ci-operator`, used by CI jobs.
-`registry.ci.openshift.org/ci/ci-operator`.
 It is available publicly, so no authentication is required (see [this section][registry_authentication_errors] if you are not able to pull it).
 Chances are it will be usable even outside the image, since it is a regular, statically-linked Go binary:

 {{< highlight bash >}}
 $ podman run --rm --entrypoint cat registry.ci.openshift.org/ci/ci-operator /usr/bin/ci-operator > ci-operator
 $ file ci-operator
-ci-operator: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), statically linked, Go BuildID=0zvyBlXh4_7ZatNIZPjt/uu9NARUA2TtdjUy55Vpo/PHVfZ5sNLyxrFtYBPXhZ/-yq-meUB9qiZCfE3PpAH, not stripped
+ci-operator: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), statically linked, Go BuildID=…, not stripped
 {{< / highlight >}}

 For developers wanting to make changes to the code, the alternative is to build